This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Strasbourg, France

-Strasbourg, on the France-Germany border, is easily reachable by car in a day from Calais.
-This gorgeous medieval city is made up of charming half-timbered houses, imposing churches, and pretty canals, and has an eclectic French meets German culture.
+Strasbourg, on the France-Germany border, is easily reachable by car in a day from Calais, making it perfect for a short trip or weekend away.
+This gorgeous medieval French city is made up of charming half-timbered houses, imposing churches, and pretty canals, and has an eclectic French-meets-German culture.

-Think of a medieval town dusted with snow and you will be imagining Strasbourg, one of the best cities in Europe to visit in December for its beautiful Christmas market.
+Think of a medieval town dusted with snow, and you will be imagining Strasbourg, one of the best places to visit in Europe in December for its beautiful Christmas market or Christkindelsmärik.
+The oldest and most historical Christmas market in Strasbourg, dating back to 1570, can be found at Place Broglie and around the Place de la Cathédrale.

 Tallinn, Estonia

 Tallinn is a beautiful place and one of the best cities to visit in Europe at any time of the year.
-Go in winter though, with cold crisp days and stunning medieval architecture, and Tallinn’s Vanalinn district (old town) becomes simply magical.
+Go in winter, though, with cold crisp days and stunning medieval architecture, and Tallinn’s Vanalinn district (the old town) becomes simply magical.

-It’s not all about markets and hot chocolate though.
+It’s not all about markets and hot chocolate.
 The UNESCO World Heritage Site of Tallinn has plenty of other attractions, including superbly well-preserved medieval buildings, historic urban structures, and tradition by the bucket load.
-Take a walk along the city walls, visit Toompea Castle and climb some of the twenty towers still surrounding the city today.
+Take a walk along the city walls, visit Toompea Castle, and climb some of the twenty towers still surrounding the city today.

 Vienna, Austria